Nevada vs. Kansas State NCAA Football Odds, Plays and Insights | September 18, 2021

 Kansas State Stats and Trends

-- Kansas State has one win against the spread in two games this season.
+- So far this year Kansas State has one win against the spread.

-- Kansas State's games this year have not gone over any of three set point totals.

-- Kansas State is 1-2 against the spread and 2-0 overall when the team scores more than 13.5 points.
+- Kansas State is 1-1 against the spread and 2-0 overall in games when it puts up more than 13.5 points.

-- The Wildcats have turned the ball over five times this season, two more turnovers than the Wolf Pack have forced (3).
+- This year the Wildcats have turned the ball over five times, two more than the Wolf Pack's takeaways (3).

 Nevada Top Players

-- This season, Carson Strong has put up 312 passing yards (312 yards per game) while connecting on 22 of 39 passes (56.4% completion percentage), with two touchdowns and one interception.
+- Carson Strong leads his team with 312 passing yards (312 per game) and has a 56.4% completion percentage (22-of-39), throwing two touchdown passes and one interception.

-- Toa Taua has racked up a team-high 37 rushing yards (37 yards per game).
-He has tacked on two catches for 22 yards (22 receiving yards per game).
+- Toa Taua has 10 carries for a team-high 37 rushing yards (37 per game) and zero touchdowns.
+He also has two catches for 22 receiving yards (22 per game).

 - Devonte Lee has 36 yards on 11 carries (36 ypg).

-- Tory Horton has three catches, leading his team with 94 yards (94 ypg) this season.
+- This season Tory Horton has three catches and leads the team with 94 yards (94 per game).

-- Romeo Doubs has also contributed with six receptions for 83 yards and one touchdown.
+- Romeo Doubs has also tacked on six catches for 83 yards and one touchdown this year.
+He averages 83 receiving yards per game.

-- Cole Turner has 75 receiving yards on seven receptions, averaging 75 yards per game.
+- This season Cole Turner has caught seven passes for 75 yards, averaging 75 receiving yards per game.

 Kansas State Top Players

-- Skylar Thompson has passed for 144 yards while completing 64.3% of his throws (9-of-14), with zero touchdowns and one interception (144 yards per game).
-He's also rushed 10 times for 33 yards and two touchdowns, averaging 33 yards per game.
+- Skylar Thompson has thrown for 144 yards while completing 64.3% of his passes (9-of-14), with zero touchdowns and one interception this year (144 yards per game).
+He's also carried the ball 10 times for 33 yards and two touchdowns, averaging 33 yards per game.

-- Deuce Vaughn has 13 attempts for a team-high 124 rushing yards (124 per game) and one touchdown.
+- Deuce Vaughn has churned out a team-best 124 rushing yards (124 per game) and one touchdown.

 - This season Malik Knowles has run for 35 yards on two carries (35 ypg).